TL;DR

 Quitting Before You're Ahead

-Your PPC campaign isn't a "one-and-done" type of advertisement and will require you to stay on top of your marketing for continuous periods.
-If you aren't consistent with your advertising and make it easily adaptable, customers will lose interest quickly, and your conversion rate will plummet.
+Your PPC campaign isn't a "one-and-done" type of advertisement and will require you to stay on top of the campaign for continuous periods.
+If you aren't consistent with your PPC advertising and make it easily adaptable, customers will lose interest quickly, and your conversion rate will plummet.

 Once you've attracted your potential leads to stay on your page, it's time for them to convert to first-time, hopeful, and loyal customers.
 The best way to optimize your conversion rate in your ad campaign is to understand the customer journey and buyer persona of your most involved demographic.
-Understanding what makes people want to buy your product and the type of people who buy it is the most valuable information you can have.
+Understanding what makes people want to buy your product and the type of people who buy it is the most valuable information you can have for your PPC advertising campaign.

 Your Keywords Are Betraying You

 Your campaign should also include negative keywords.
-Negative keywords ensure your ad will not be shown during a certain search phrase.
+Negative keywords are specific words or phrases you add to your campaign to prevent your ads from showing for those search terms.
 Including negative keywords helps you to laser focus your ad presentations on relevant searches.
 In turn, this will result in more conversions and fewer wasted clicks.

 Bouncing the Basics

-Understanding your customers is key to a successful marketing campaign, but there's more to it than just specialized content.
+Understanding your customers is key to a successful marketing campaign, but there's more to a successful PPC campaign than just specialized content.
 Ensuring the right persona for your business will automatically curate the right search words, but it may not always be enough to attract your lead to your website initially.
 There's a chance that your customers will not be up to date on all of the current marketing buzzwords and won't have the same appreciation for your complex campaign structure.

 A simple, well-organized campaign will look much less chaotic and be easier to follow.
 Minimalism is preferred by almost all age demographics and helps to keep your ad information relevant and attractive.